-It's time to decorate your classroom because the first day of school is around the corner!
-But finding decor that is both stylish, functional and on-budget is easier said than done, right?
+The first day of school is around the corner and It's time to make your classroom shine!
+However, Finding decor that is both stylish, functional and on-budget is easier said than done, right?

 Some of our favorite things to get from Tar-get...